-Pretrial Specialists also provide daily supervision and monitoring of defendants released by the court, reminding them of their upcoming court dates, and other court orders.
+Pretrial Specialists also provide daily supervision and monitoring of defendants released into the community by the court, reminding them of their upcoming court dates, and other court orders.
 Supervision improves pretrial outcomes by providing appropriate conditions and services for those awaiting trial.
 Common pretrial supervision conditions include defendants appearing for all court dates, being law abiding, checking in with a Pretrial Specialist, court date reminders, drug and alcohol testing, and electronic monitoring.

 Value of Pretrial Services

-As with most jurisdictions that use a pretrial services program, the focus is to intelligently manage its jail population.
+As with most jurisdictions that use a pretrial services program, the focus is to manage intelligently its jail population.
 This too is a goal of Pretrial Services in Weld County.
 The program seeks to maximize rates of release of defendants from jail without minimizing rates of failure to appear and re-arrest so that only defendants who are detained are those whom would likely fail to appear in court and/or would be threats to public safety.